tonisives/LayerX/README.md

 # LayerX vim modes

-Adds 3 vim images that can be shuffled from the menu selection.
+Adds 3 vim images that can be shuffled from the menu selection

 ![demo](https://github.com/tonisives/LayerX/raw/master/vim-demo.gif)